ryrysmiley/Rust_Final_Project/README.md

 ## Rust Learning Directory
 These files are not meant to be run because some compile and some do not.
 Each folder is a representation of each chapter from the [Rust Book](https://doc.rust-lang.org/book/).
-More details in the [RustLearning](https://github.com/ryrysmiley/Rust_Final_Project/tree/main/RustLearning) file.
+More details in the [RustLearning](https://github.com/ryrysmiley/Rust_Final_Project/tree/main/RustLearning) folder.
 ## Game of Life Directory
 Simulation of the game of life using the Rust programming language.
 Features 3 gamemodes and a random grid generator.
+More details in the [game_of_life](https://github.com/ryrysmiley/Rust_Final_Project/tree/main/game_of_life) folder.